imnameddavid/imnameddavid.github.io/README.md

 - Time: ~2hrs
 - AI-Assisted?: 85%
 - Other Info: This is my first HTML page.
 I know some bits, but I'm gonna have to learn.
 I have definitely learnt something in two hours.

+### index.html
+- 2nd Page, home page
+- Time: will be constantly updated
+- AI-Assisted?: ?
+- Other Info: Not started